 A collection of laws of Cuba in force during the Spanish colonial era through early republican period selected from the Mario Diaz Cruz library.
 These legal materials are mainly covering the areas of commercial law, property, wills and trust, contracts, family, and labor laws as well as constitutional law.

-The Honorable Elaine Bloom served as Miami Beach's state representative from DATE to DATE and continues to served South Florida as a prominent female leader.
+The Honorable Elaine Bloom served as Miami Beach's state representative from 1974-1978 and 1986-2000 and continues to served South Florida as a prominent female leader.
 This library contains her bill drafts, personal papers, recognitions, and her own oral history, taken to capture her voice as a founding member of the FIU board, Florida State congresswoman, and present-day female leader.